ubicucsd/bootcamp_18_19/2_Python.md

 python Hello.py
 ```

-##### vim-hint: If you're using vim, press "i" to enter insert mode, type your code, press "esc" to exit insert mode (and enter command mode), and type ":x" to save and close.

 Because the "print" statement in Python outputs whatever follows it to the command line, you'll see your program print "Hello World".
 That was pretty trivial... let's try something more interesting.

 ### Basic syntax